 7. Create an employee incentive program.

-Employee incentive programs not only reward good employee performance but give prospective employees something to look forward to if they come work for you.
 Whether it’s an annual company-paid retreat or a program where employees collect points that they can trade in for cash, employee incentive programs can increase your chances of attracting the people you want to hire.